guardian/superyacht-googledoc-integrated-charts-vite/README.md

-# Yet Another CHart Tool ⛵📊
+# Yacht Charter - Yet Another CHart Tool ⛵📊

 Yacht Charter is a charting tool made by the Australian part of The Guardian.
 This is the front-end part of Yacht Charter.
 The backend and admin are currently under development!